QUIDD60x/chatterbox/README.md

 * speechrecognition
 * sounddevice
 * keyboard
-* pyttsx3
+* azure.cognitiveservices.speech

-You can paste `pip install openai speechrecognition sounddevice numpy keyboard pyttsx3 tkinter` to install all of these immediately.
+You can paste `pip install openai speechrecognition sounddevice numpy keyboard tkinter azure-cognitiveservices-speech` to install all of these immediately.

 ### How to use: